Syn Studio Expressive Watercolor Painting Supply List:

 Optional highly useful colors are Lamp Black, Cadmium Red Light, Cadmium Yellow Light, Prussian Blue.

-Very optional special effect colors are Windsor Lilac (a opaque-ish light pink), and Holbein Shadow Green (a powerful cool dark), Van Dyke Brown (a deep warm dark).
+Very optional special effect colors are Holbein Lilac (a opaque-ish light pink), and Holbein Shadow Green (a powerful cool dark), Van Dyke Brown (a deep warm dark).

 It is very useful to have Opaque White Gouache and perhaps an Ivory Black Gouache.
 You can mix these with watercolor to make ‘body colors’ – opaque mixes that can be used bring back details on top.
 This is not traditional watercolor, but can be useful at times.